nishantshelke6009/BRAINBOT/README.md

 - HTML5
 - CSS3
 - JavaScript (Vanilla JS)
-- (Optional) OpenAI API or any LLM API
+- (OpenAI API or any LLM API
 - Git & GitHub for version control and deployment

 ---